Hunde im Stress - Hund versteckt sich und schaut verängstigt

 Loss of appetite: Stress can cause a dog to suddenly lose interest in food.

-In this context, our blog post about "Dogs and Drinking Water" might offer some valuable tips >>
+In this context, our blog post on "Dogs and Drinking Water" might offer valuable tips >>

-6. Changes in toilet habits
+6. Changes in Potty Habits

 Excessive scratching or licking: A dog that constantly scratches or licks itself may be trying to calm itself down.